The rectum is the most distal segment of the large intestine, and has an important role as a temporary store of faeces.

 - Inferior rectal artery – branch of the internal pudendal artery.

 Venous drainage is via the corresponding superior, middle and inferior rectal veins.
 The superior rectal vein empties into the portal venous system, whilst the middle and inferior rectal veins empty into the systemic venous system.
-Anastamoses between the portal and systemic veins are located in the wall of anal canal, making this a site of portocaval anastomosis.
+Anastomoses between the portal and systemic veins are located in the wall of anal canal, making this a site of portocaval anastomosis.

 Note: the rectum is also closely anatomically associated with the rectal venous plexus; however this structure is more functionally related to the anal canal.